Wasserwecken/spatial-transform/readme.md

 pip install spatial-transform
  ```

+ ## Notes
- `Transform` is the class for creating hierarchies.
+-  `Transform` is the class for creating hierarchies.
 It contains all the properties and methods of reading and manipulating spaces.

- `Euler` is a class with static members only for converting euler angle into quaternions or matrices.
-It supports diffrent rotation orders and can be used to convert between them.
+-  `Euler` is a class with static members only for converting euler angle into quaternions or matrices.
+It supports diffrent rotation orders and can be used to convert between

- ## Notes
 - The package [PyGLM](https://github.com/Zuzu-Typ/PyGLM) is used for matrix, quaternion and vector calculations.
 - Same coordination space as [openGL and GLM](https://www.evl.uic.edu/ralph/508S98/coordinates.html) is used.
 Which is: Right-Handed, - Y+ is up, Z- is forward and positive rotations are counter clockwise.